Healthy Homes Assessment Churton Park

 Churton Park Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is compulsory in all Churton Park and New Zealand rental houses where it is reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is a requirement in all Churton Park and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords are required to keep records that prove conformance with all Healthy Homes Standard that apply or will apply to your rental home.
+• Property managers and landlords are required to keep records of their the compliance with the Healthy Homes Standard that apply or will be applied to an apartment rental.

-• Private landlords and property managers must ensure their rental properties conform to the Healthy Homes Standard within 90 days of any newly renewed, extended or changed tenant.
+• Property managers and private landlords have to ensure their rental properties conform with the Healthy Homes Standard within 90 days of any newly renewed, extended or changed tenant.

-• All boarding houses (except Kainga Ora and registered Community Housing Provider for boarding home tenancies) are required to comply with Healthy Homes Standard regardless of when the tenancy began.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider boarder household tenancies) must meet the Healthy Homes Standards regardless of the time the tenancy began.

 From 1 July 2023